 There's also all sorts of spas, theatres, heritage areas, parks, manor houses and more surrounding the city, making sure that you won't run out of things to do.

 The capital of the north, Manchester is one of the UK's prime stag and hen destinations – from the outskirts to the buzzing city centre there's a show-stopping selection of activities and hangouts for pre-ceremony celebrations, day and night.

 Looking for excitement and adventure?
 There are loads of great goings-on to enjoy, including raft building on the Salford Quays, wacky and stress-relieving zorb football, city centre spy experiences, indoor snow sports, horse riding and that classic stag and hen weekend activity, paintballing.

 If you'd prefer a quieter time, however, Manchester's wide range of luxury spas make for a relaxing start to any stag or hen weekend, and activities such as nude life drawing, whisky tasting, cocktail making, recording studio sessions and fine dining are all on hand to ensure every group's stay in Manchester is roaring success.

 The city really comes into its own when the sun goes down, though.
 Manchester's nightlife is second-to-none, and for both girls and guys wanting to let their hair down, the city has it all.
 That's not forgetting the city's nationally renowned array of comedy clubs, restaurants and quieter venues, of course, all of which are ready to put a big smile on the bride or groom's face.

-For even more high-octane thrills, make sure to head to TeamSport's Manchester track, the best place in the city to enjoy a spot of speedy action – perfect for a bit of squad bonding before a big night out!
+For even more high-octane thrills, make sure to head to either (or both) of TeamSport Go Karting Indoor tracks, one at Manchester Central and the other at Manchester Trafford Park the best place in the city to enjoy a spot of speedy action – perfect for a bit of squad bonding before a big night out!